sleepymalc/VSCode-LaTeX-Inkscape/README.md

 \end{figure}
 ```

 And then you're done!
-And also, the compile time for this is shorter than you can ever expect.
+And also, the compilation time for this is shorter than you can ever expect.
 Let's get started then!

 ### Set up the Environment in LaTeX